 Rope lights can only be cut in specific intervals.
 Depending on the type of rope light you're using, this can range anywhere from every 18" to every 72".
 After you have figured out what the ideal amount of rope light is that you are going to need for your project, take a second to make sure this length is divisible by the "cuttable interval" of your particular type of rope light.
 If it is not, you'll want to round up or down to the nearest interval.
 (Make sure this new length will still work with your project.)FIND YOUR OPTIMUM ROPE LIGHT LENGTH USING OUR ROPE LIGHT CALCULATOR!

-When it comes time to cut your rope light, you will find that at every cuttable interval (for example, every 39" on our LED rope light), there will be tiny scissor icons, dashed lines, or other marking imprinted on the plastic outer tubing indicating where it is safe to cut the rope light.
+When it comes time to cut your rope light, you will find that at every cuttable interval, there will be tiny scissor icons, dashed lines, or other marking imprinted on the plastic outer tubing indicating where it is safe to cut the rope light.
 These marks are very small and may be hard to locate at first, but rest assured, they are there.
 If a rope light is cut in any location other than these pre-designated locations, it will damage that section of rope light and cause it to fail.
 When you are ready to cut your rope light, use a sharp pair of heavy-duty scissors, garden clippers, or a utility knife to make the cut.
 Be sure to make a smooth and clean vertical cut.
 The sharper your cutting blade is, the easier it will be to cut the rope light.
 Once you have made your cut, you will need to trim the inner wires to allow room for the connectors to insert correctly.
 Bend the end of the rope light sharply to the side.
 As you do this, you will see the wires inside the rope light protrude out.
 Trim off the ends of these wires so that when bending the rope light back again, the wires no longer stick out.
 This completes cutting the rope light and has prepared the end to receive any accessories that might be attached.